 - Development of tabletop exercises.

 - Emergency preparedness information dissemination.

-- Develop newsletters and other publications.
+- Develop social media posts and other publications.

 - Collaborate and lead programs for various FEB Councils.